 How to Repair a Tripping GFCI Outlet

 GFI and GFCI Questions: The GFCI Does Not Always Trip, Lost Power to Other Plugs and Light, The GFI to my Bathroom Quit Working.
 How to Fix Common Problems with GFCI Outlets, Guide to Troubleshoot and Repair a GFCI Outlet Problem.

 Guide to Troubleshoot and Repair a GFCI Outlet Problem

-- I need help with a GFCI receptacle problem.
+I need help with a GFCI receptacle problem.
 I have a 120 VAC circuit in our basement that was installed when the house was built.
 As it was in an unfinished basement, it was terminated to a GFCI receptacle.
 While finishing the basement it would trip from time to time when we had multiple work lights and an air compressor plugged in.
 Once we started finishing this area we connected about 3 additional outlets to the GFCI circuit as well as 2 can lights, 2 down bar lights and a fan and light.
 While testing the lights, turning off the 3 way light it tripped.
 Was able to reset with the GFCI button.
 The GFI doesn’t always trip, just like it originally did when only the GFCI receptacle was on the dedicated circuit.
-Putting a tester in the GFCI outlet shows solid/good connections.
+Putting a tester in the GFCI outlet shows solid and good connections.
 Could it be the GFCI outlet or the 15A breaker in the electrical panel?
 This is a 14/2 cable.